Len42/Synth/modules/VCF-4P/README.md

 - Resonance CV input with attenuator

 ### Notes
 The cutoff CV inputs can be trimmed to track 1V/octave pretty well (but not as accurately as a VCO).
 Due to variations between different SSI2140 chips, it may be necessary to change the value of R31 to get proper scaling.

-If you don't care about precise frequency scaling, just set the trim pots RV9 & RV10 somewhere near the middle; or replace them with 4.7 kΩ resistors.
+If you don't care about precise volt/octave scaling, just set the trim pots RV9 & RV10 somewhere near the middle, or even replace them with fixed 4.7 kΩ resistors.

 The SSI2140 VCF chip comes in an SSOP package that I cannot solder, but fortunately it's also available pre-soldered to a breakout board - that's what I use here.

 The filter capacitors C8-C11 are specified as high-stability types.
 Traditionally, polystyrene caps would be used, but those are hard to come by these days (hardly anyone makes them any more) so I've chosen PPS film caps.
+Ordinary polyester film caps might be OK, or audio-grade ceramics (C0G/NP0 type).

 This module requires a 16-pin Eurorack power cable, but it does not depend on +5V power from the Eurorack system.